-Airports make a fortune from parking charges but you can typically save around 50% off the cost if you book early.
+Airports make a fortune from parking charges but you can usually save money if you book early.
 With most travellers opting to drive to the airport, those who ‘pay on the day’ are needlessly eating into their holiday spending money.
-So here I tell you how to get cheap airport parking.
+In this article, we share some tips on how to get cheap airport parking.

 How to cut the cost of airport parking